LinkedIn Ads for B2B SaaS: The Complete Playbook for Generating Pipeline

 Example of audiences created in LinkedIn Campaign Manager segmented by ICP: industry, seniority and company size.

 For years accounts were structured following the TOFU / MOFU / BOFU model.
-That model is still useful as a mental framework, but current algorithms don't need you to manually segment each funnel phase.
+Still useful as a mental frame, but current algorithms don't need you to manually segment every funnel phase.
+What they need is: good audiences, good creatives, good conversion signals.

-A more useful structure is typically organised by Country_Language_Objective_Format_ICP:
+A more useful structure organises by Country_Language_Objective_Format_ICP:

 • ES_ESP_Lead_Document Ads_Agencies